yubank98/YBNK_Portafolio/src/content/projects/project-1.md

 ![Project preview](/project-1.png)

 **Project Overview:**
 Pokedex is a personal web project that unites my passion for programming and the geek world.
+You can view the deployed version of this web at [https://poke-banner.netlify.app/](https://poke-banner.netlify.app/).

 ## Objectives